turingschool/mod-0-curriculum/session5/index.md

 play_with_cats("Pumpernickel", "Nigel", "paperclip")
 ```

-As you can see, there is a lot of things happening in these few lines of code!
+As you can see, there are a lot of things happening in these few lines of code!
 As a new developer, looking at all this code can be very intimidating.
 Rather than get overwhelmed, I can go line by line and use comments to annotate what is happening to get a better understanding.
 ##### Javascript Example
 ```js
 //this is a function with 3 parameters (cat1, cat2 and toy)